isomerpages/ncss-pc/pages/who-we-support.md

 <p>Ganesh’s transformation from a troubled youth to a mentor began when he
 participated in REACH Community Services' Prison Youth Outreach Programme.
 With the support of his REACH Befriender, Ganesh learnt to rebuild relationships and make better decisions for his future.
-Today, he serves as a Befrienderto other youths, guiding them towards positive change.
-By donating to the President’s Challenge, you can empower vulnerable youths and other communities in need to rise to their full potential.</p>
+Today, he serves as a Befriender to other youths, guiding them towards positive change.
+By <a href="https://donate.stripe.com/00gcQzevAcvq47e4gy" rel="noopener nofollow" target="_blank">donating</a> to the President’s Challenge, you can empower youths-at-risk and other communities in need to rise to their full potential.</p>
 <hr>
 <h4><strong>Benefitting Organisations</strong></h4>